 There appears to be wide agreement that there were three (3) significant migrations of peoples into North America, across a ‘land bridge’ from Asia.
 These are summed up in the conclusions reached by the University College London Research Department of Genetics, Evolution and Environment.

-The DNA sequences from 52 Native American groups and 17 Siberian groups, of more than 300,000 samples, indicate that most Native American populations arose from the first migration more than 15,000 years ago.
+The DNA sequences from 52 Native American and 17 Siberian groups, of more than 300,000 samples, indicate that most Native American populations arose from the first migration more than 15,000 years ago (around 12,000 B.C.).
 Many genetic studies have been conducted by geneticists.
 The Crawford study of sequenced DNA indicates that this first migration via Siberia into North America consisted of approximately 250 people (between 229 and 300).
 These 250 people have produced about 100 million generations of descendants.

 The second and third migrations left a genetic impact only on Arctic populations speaking Eskimo-Aleut, and on the Canadian Chipewyan who speak Na-Dene.
 The Eskimo-Aleut received more than 50% of their DNA from the first migration, and the Chipewyan received about 90% of their DNA from the first migration.

-The ‘route’ maps on the Origins page, show the path of movement of these people.
+The ‘route’ maps on the Origins page show these people’s movement path.
 People would locate in an area and subsist, feed, clothe and shelter themselves in defined ways as evidenced by archaeological evidence that has been accumulated.
 A population would survive and increase to a ‘splitting’ point, and a part of that group would move on (in a group of about 50).
-After a period of time that group would increase in size, split and the sub-group move on.
+After some time that group would increase in size, split and the sub-group move on.
 As the numbers increased at each new group, the number of groups/tribes would multiply exponentially.
-1>2/ 2>4/ 4>8/ 8>16 / etc. Over tens of thousands of years the numbers increase, over widely spread lands, and each adapts to the new environmental conditions to which they adapt.
-Languages multiply, religions multiply, etc. As we will see elsewhere, often competition arises between different groups who want to secure another’s occupied territory and will “replace” them either by attrition or various methods of force or coercion.
+1>2/ 2>4/ 4>8/ 8>16 / etc. Over tens of thousands of years, the numbers increase, over widely spread lands, and each adapts to the new environmental conditions to which they adapt.
+Languages multiply, religions multiply, etc. As we will see elsewhere, competition sometimes arises between different groups who want to secure another’s occupied territory and will “replace” them either by attrition or various methods of force or coercion.
+“Warfare” between early groups was less about taking land than young warriors proving their manhood and ‘offsetting attrition’, the need to acquire women to ensure the survival of the group.
+By the early 1600s, Native Americans had suffered severe losses through disease, hunger, Spanish violence and European greed.

 Same place, different ‘lifeways’, different tribal groups